-Paint includes:
+Recycling Paint & Solvents includes:

-Households and trade painters can take their unwanted paint and packaging to a Paintback site.
-There are more than 165 drop-off locations across Australia, with new sites being established regularly in both regional and metropolitan areas.
+Households and trade painters take their unwanted paint and packaging to a Paintback There are more than 165 drop-off locations across Australia, with new sites being established regularly in both regional and metropolitan areas.
 The waste paint and packaging is stored at the collection point ready for Paintback to pick up.

 Use the directory on this page to find a Paintback location near you.